Skip to content

 As with any surgical procedure, transconjunctival blepharoplasty has risks, although they are considerably lower compared to the transcutaneous technique.
 I make it a point to discuss each of them transparently during the consultation.

 This is the most frequent complication, although it is still rare.
 A small accumulation of blood may occur in the first few hours after surgery.
-In the vast majority of cases, the hematoma resolves spontaneously.
+In the vast majority of cases, the haematoma resolves spontaneously.
 In exceptional cases where the bleeding is more significant, a revision for drainage may be necessary.

 Prolonged swelling